06 July 2016

 Oldest in a family of three siblings.
 Two younger brothers.
 Lives close to the family marae.
 Attends a decile 3 school.
 Interests include kapa haka, waka ama, basketball.
 Aspires to join the army.

 I remember when my friend and I watched Hostel [classified R18].
 We knew it was a horror but we weren't really prepared for it.
 Like, I totally freaked and it took me a long time to forget about it.
 A lot of my friends act all hard ass though.
 Especially the boys...like, they just think that's normal or something.
 And then they sort of like, compete to see who can come up with the sickest scene...it's kind of dumb, you know.

 Cody has just left school to work as a farm hand.
 He is mainly interested in "dirt bikes, V8s, graffiti art, and girls."

 ...It's only the movies.
 It's not real.
 You’d have to be daft to think it's real.
 Like Human Centipede [classified R18]...that was just stupid.
 My girlfriend literally threw up when she watched that.
 It was funny just watching her.

-Download our discussion document for people and organisations wishing to contribute to the research
+Download our discussion document: Young New Zealanders Viewing Sexual Violence (PDF, 835KB) for people and organisations wishing to contribute to the research.

 NOTE TO MEDIA: Lexie Kirkconnell-Kawana is available for interviews.
 Chief Censor Dr Andrew Jack is also available for comment.